 For comparison, the standard dose used in studies is about 3–5 grams per day.

-SUMMARYGlycine powder is readily available and can easily be added to your favorite drinks and some foods.
+SUMMARY: Glycine powder is readily available and can easily be added to your favourite drinks and some foods.
 Collagen supplements are also an efficient way to boost your glycine intake.
 Both methods are a safe way to get more of this important nutrient.